garrandall/popular-music-data/tracks/break-up-with-your-girlfriend-i-m-bored-ariana-grande.md

 Yeah, yeah, 'cause I'm bored

 This shit always happens to me (yeah)
-Why can't we just play for keeps? (hmm-hmm) Practically on my knees (yeah, yeah)
+Why can't we just play for keeps? (hm-hm)
+Practically on my knees (yeah, yeah)
 But I know I shouldn't think about it
 You know what you're doin' to me